Alfred Herrhausen: Aftermath

 No one has ever been charged with the murder.
-The German federal prosecutor's office had listed Andrea Klump and Christoph Seidler of the Red Army Faction as the only suspects.The Federal Criminal Police Office (Germany) presented a chief witness, Siegfried Nonne, who later retracted his statements in which he claimed to have sheltered four terrorists in his home.
+The German federal prosecutor's office had listed Andrea Klump and Christoph Seidler of the Red Army Faction as the only suspects.
+The Federal Criminal Police Office (Germany) presented a chief witness, Siegfried Nonne, who later retracted his statements in which he claimed to have sheltered four terrorists in his home.
 His half-brother Hugo Föller, furthermore, declared that no other persons had been at the flat at the time.
 On 1 July 1992, German television broadcast Nonne's explanations of how he was coached and threatened by the Verfassungsschutz, the German internal intelligence agency, to become the main witness.
 In the same year, the Alfred Herrhausen Society was established to honour his memory.
+In 2023, Deutsche Bank stopped supporting this society.

 In 2004, the federal prosecutor dropped the charges against the Red Army Faction; the investigation was to continue without naming a suspect.
 Certain German and US media connected the assassination of Alfred Herrhausen to the Staatssicherheitsdienst (Stasi) of the GDR.

 Members of the West German Federal Council hold a moment of silence for the death of Herrhausen.

 Some reports in the 2000s have claimed that future Russian president Vladimir Putin, then a KGB agent in Dresden, East Germany, was the handler of the Red Army Faction members involved in the assassination.

 However, a 2023 investigation by Der Spiegel reported that the anonymous source behind those reports had never been an RAF member and was "considered a notorious fabulist" with "several previous convictions, including for making false statements".

 In 2008, journalist Carolin Emcke published Stumme Gewalt ("Mute Force"), a memorial to Herrhausen, her godfather, encouraging dialogues between groups in societies, without violence, revenge and disrespect.
 She received the Theodor Wolff Prize for the text.